 .

-In some cases you might want to filter data by exact date.
+In some cases you might want to filter report data by exact date.
 For database 'Date' column (field) application of the date filter parameter is trivial, however in case of timestamps you'll need to introduce additional (hidden) parameter that calculates 'next day date':

 Expression for this parameter should be: Parameter["exact_date"]!=null ?
 Parameter["exact_date"].AddDays(1) : null